 There must be a reason that this part of the saying exists, right?
 Starting with beer before moving to wine feels right to many people.

 One potential explanation of this is that beer almost always has a lower ABV than wine.
-By starting with beer, you’re less likely to get so drunk that you misjudge the amount you drink.
-By the time you’re drinking the harder stuff (i.e. wine), you’ll already have a small beer buzz going, and may decide to quit after just a glass or two.
+By starting with beer, you’re less likely to misjudge the amount you drink over time.
+By the time you’re drinking the harder stuff (i.e. wine), you’ll already have a small buzz going, and may decide to quit after just a glass or two.

-Wine before beer and you’ll feel queer, is it true?
+Wine before beer and you’ll feel weird, is it true?

 The second part of the saying seems to imply some sort of magic reversal on the above.
 Though having a glass of wine after a glass of beer is not a guaranteed way to make you feel bad, it potentially has its roots in science.

-Since wine has a higher ABV than beer, once you switch, you’ll be drunker than you would if you had started with the beer.
-Because your judgment is impaired, you’re more likely to drink the beer faster.
-This can mean getting drunk faster, but can also mean simply feeling bloated from chugging all of that carbonation.
+Since wine has a higher ABV than beer, drinking the same volume will include more alcohol than beer would.
+Because your judgment is impaired, you’re more likely to enjoy the beer faster.
+This can mean going past your limit faster, but can also mean simply feeling bloated from chugging all of that carbonation.

 Will mixing beer and wine make you sick?

-Despite the many sayings and warnings you may have heard from older, wiser relatives, the act of drinking beer and wine in the same night won’t in and of itself make you sick.
+Despite the many sayings and warnings you may have heard from older, wiser relatives, the act of drinking beer and wine in the same night won’t in and of itself make feel bad.

 Will mixing beer and wine give you an upset stomach?